 Resonate continues the good work of Home Missions and World Missions (two Missions were combined as one in 2017).
 For more than a century, these two agencies introduced people to Christ in North America and around the world.
 For us, that means continuing our partnership with churches in the United States and Canada to plant churches, do campus ministry, train and equip pastors, and develop future leaders.
 Additionally, it means sending missionaries overseas, proclaiming the Gospel, and forging lasting partnerships.

-More than 85% of Canadian CRC members believe that doing justice is an essential part of Christian faith (to learn more, read about the Justice and Faith Project).
+More than 85% of Canadian CRC members believe that doing justice is an essential part of Christian faith.
 Why?
 Because we see God’s heart for justice woven throughout the biblical story.
 We may have different understandings of justice and we may focus on different places of brokenness in the world, but we act in love for the world… because God loves it too!

 Using technology and media we take the word of God to people, right where they are so that they can reframe their lives in light of who God is and how much He loves them.